List of Marvel Comics characters: M: Midnight

-Midnight (Jeff Wilde) was a partner of Moon Knight's.
+Midnight (Jeff Wilde) was a partner of Moon Knight.
 While training his new sidekick, Moon Knight was targeted by the Secret Empire.
 In an attempt to eliminate Moon Knight for past confrontations with the criminal organization, the Secret Empire seemingly disintegrated Midnight with an energy blast.

 Midnight is resurrected, and possesses a cyborg body enhanced with rocket-powered feet, super-extensible arms, super-strength, and laser beams along with a cyborg nurse, Lynn Church.
 He is believed to be killed a second time in a battle with Moon Knight, Spider-Man, Darkhawk, The Punisher, Nova and Night Thrasher.

 He is seen a third time with Lynn Church after a murderous spree to get the attention of Moon Knight again.
 Moon Knight confronts the two in Mogart's underground lair.
 Moon Knight grudgingly kills Midnight to let his soul rest.